 A Raw Vegetable Diet

-A raw vegetable diet is simply raw food diet meal plans centering around uncooked plant based, non fruit foods.
+A raw vegetable diet is simply raw food meal plans centering around uncooked plant based, non-fruit foods.

 For some thoughts on eating lots of uncooked veggies especially for weight loss, I asked Jill Nussinow, MS, RD, The Veggie Queen for some of her thoughts.
 Here is what she said: